 Cha apprenticed in the practices of Stan Allen, Eric Owen Moss, Hernan Diaz Alonso, Craig Hodgetts and Hsinming Fung.
 Along with conceptual architecture, he spearheaded built projects from schematic design to construction.

-In 2008, I exhibited at the Venice Architecture Biennale: Out There.
-Architecture Beyond Building.
-My projects have been published in the following: Spots in Shots by Melanie van der Hoorn, NAi Boekverkopers, 2019; in Urban Transformation by Ilka Ruby & Andreas Ruby, Ruby Press, 2008; and on the cover of Princeton University's biannual newspaper Rumor 01.02, 2010.
+Cha exhibited at the 11th Venice Architecture Biennale curated by Aaron Betsky.
+His projects have been published in books and journals including Spots in Shots by Melanie van der Hoorn, NAi Boekverkopers, 2019; Urban Transformation by Ilka Ruby & Andreas Ruby, Ruby Press, 2008; and on the cover of Rumor, 2010, the newspaper of Princeton University's School of Architecture.

 A U.S. Navy veteran, Cha deployed aboard the aircraft carrier USS Abraham Lincoln as a final checker and aircraft mechanic for F/A-18s and S-3s.
 For distinction in the Iraq War, he was awarded the Navy and Marine Corps Achievement Medal.
 His encounters with the sublime has had a profound impact on his craft.

 Robert Cha and his wife reside in California.